CPC Definition - Subclass A23F

 This place covers:

-Leaf tea compositions per se, may contain non-flavoring additives
+Leaf tea compositions per se, which may contain non-flavouring additives.

 References